microsoft/ConnectedServices/SDK/articles/AddingCustomContextMenu.md

 ## Service provider logic
 1. Providing a custom context menu is optional.
 2. Service providers can register their custom context commands with VS by using a VSCT file.
 Through their VSCT file the providers will control grouping of their commands and their relative positions in the context menu.
 They will parent their command groups under guid="guidSHLMainMenu" id="IDM_VS_CTXT_FOLDERNODE" which are well-known values.
 The visibility of these commands will be constrained based on a custom UIContext unique to that provider.
-Note that this is all standard Visual studio command authoring code and nothing Conncted Services specific.
+Note that this is all standard Visual Studio command authoring code and nothing Connected Services specific.
 3. Service providers will use a predetermined guid based on the provider id as their UIContext guid.
 Note: generating this predetermined guid is something that the provider author will do offline and only once per each provider id.
 Once generated they can hardcode that guid in their code.

 ## Getting UIContextGuidFromProviderId